Drug Classification: What You Should Know

 Schedule II drugs you have likely heard of include:

 Schedule I in only used for drugs that have absolutely no medical use and are highly addictive.
 There is no way to use or possess Schedule I drugs lawfully.
-Those caught using, in possession of, or distributing Schedule I drugs will likely face felony charges.
+Those caught using, in possession of, or distributing Schedule I drugs will likely face felony drug charges.
 That means, on top of a prison sentence, probation, and heavy fines, you will have certain rights stripped of you.
 Those include the right to vote, the right to work within a government agency, and the right to own or use firearms.
 Using Schedule I drugs is incredibly dangerous, and our court systems act accordingly.

 Commonly known Schedule I drugs are: